jchr1st/workshop_howto/se_reserve/se_reserve.rst

   If this is for an Era Bootcamp, make sure to use and **All Flash** Cluster.

 #.
-Specify "From" and "To" dates: 2 days total (day before and day of bootcamp)
+Specify "From" and "To" dates: 2 days total (day before and day of Bootcamp)
 #.
 Select the appropriate Data Center in the dropdown
 #.
 Click **Confirm**